cbonoz/githelpers/README.md

 Future work includes:
 * Add leaderboard and user contribution history.
-* Add ability to chat directly with the repo owner through facebook.
+* Add ability to chat directly with the repository owner through facebook.
 * Implement native integration with github and/or facebook.

 ### Useful Links